JoviMetzger/42Project-Inception/README.md

         [...]
 ```

-This setup provides a robust architecture for running a WordPress site backed by MariaDB with Nginx acting as a reverse proxy, ensuring data persistence and internal communication.
+This setup provides a robust architecture for running a WordPress site backed by MariaDB with Nginx acting as a reverse proxy, <br>
+ensuring data persistence and internal communication. <br>

-Why do you need a custom network?
+***Why do you need a custom network?*** <br>
-`Internal Communication:` All services in your Compose file (mariadb, nginx, and wordpress) are connected to the inception network.
+`Internal Communication:` All services in your Compose file *(mariadb, nginx, and wordpress)* are connected to the inception network.  <br>
-This allows the services to communicate internally using container names as hostnames (e.g., the WordPress service can talk to MariaDB by using mariadb as the hostname).
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;This allows the services to communicate internally using container names as hostnames *(e.g., the WordPress service can talk to MariaDB by using mariadb as the hostname)*. <br>
-`Easy Service Discovery:` Docker automatically provides service discovery on custom networks.
+`Easy Service Discovery:` Docker automatically provides service discovery on custom networks.  <br>
-For example, in your WordPress container, if you set DB_HOSTNAME: mariadb, Docker will know to resolve mariadb to the correct container's IP address because both services are on the same inception network.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;**For example**, in your WordPress container, if you set DB_HOSTNAME: mariadb, Docker will know to resolve mariadb <br>
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;to the correct container's IP address because both services are on the same inception network. <br>

 <details>